hrgui/hrgui.github.io/src/pages/posts/bad-redux-toolkit-patterns.md

 <Pokemon name={"charizard"} />
 ```

 What will happen is that Pikachu will show up, then it flickers immediately to Charizard.
-It could also be the reverse also, depending on what comes first.
+It could also be the reverse also, depending on what data comes back first.

 That is undesirable.
 We want to see both Pikachu and Charizard in the screen.
 How can we achieve something like that?